avocadobravado/css-week01/README.md

 ## How to Use

-* Open index.html
+* Open index.html in a web browser such as Google Chrome
-* Enter your name, address, and pizza options to order a pizza

 ## Known Bugs